Christopher-DSA/Statistical-Modelling-Project/README.md

 ### Step 1:
 Connecting to CityBikes Api:

-Citybikes API: Collect data on the all the bike share rental stations in Toronto, Ontario.
+Citybikes API: Collected data on the all the bike share rental stations in Toronto, Ontario.

+Foursquare API: Collected on bars near Toronto BikeShare stops.

+Yelp API: Collected data on bars near Toronto BikeShare stops.
+(compared the results to the foursquare results)
 ### Step: 2:
 cleaning,transforming and parsing the data with Python.
 ## (your step 3)